apache/infrastructure-website/content/pages/project-site.md

 Your website **must**

   - satisfy the <a href="https://www.apache.org/foundation/marks/pmcs" target="_blank">Apache branding requirements</a>, in particular that <a href="https://www.apache.org/foundation/marks/pmcs#navigation" target="_blank">certain links</a> appear on the site's landing page, in whatever navigation structure the site uses.
 Whimsy's <a href="https://whimsy.apache.org/site/" target="_blank">Apache Project Website Checks</a> tool periodically reviews all top-level project (TLP) websites to provide a report on how well they comply with that policy, and to identify issues that a project may need to address.
-  - comply with the Infrastructure team's [project site policy](project-site-policy.html)
+  - comply with the Infrastructure team's [project site policy](project-site-policy.html).

 The site also **should**

-  - explain what your project's product does
+  - explain what your project's product does.
-  - pitch how your product solves a problem or creates a new opportunity
+  - pitch how your product solves a problem or creates a new opportunity.
-  - invite people to get involved in the development team
+  - invite people to get involved in the development team.
-  - offer an easy way to download the latest builds of the product that you want the public to use
+  - offer an easy way to download the latest builds of the product that you want the public to use.
-  - provide documentation that will help people not part of the project understand how to get started with the product and how to keep going
+  - provide documentation that will help people not part of the project understand how to get started with the product and how to keep going.
-  - describe how the project team works, and its connection to the Apache Software Foundation
+  - describe how the project team works, and its connection to the Apache Software Foundation.
-  - explain how people can get in touch with the project to provide feedback or ask questions
+  - explain how people can get in touch with the project to provide feedback or ask questions.

 Once you have outlined the content that will be on the website, and decided how and where to display it, you need to decide how to build the site.

 <h2 id="default">Creating the website<a class="headerlink" href="#default" title="Permanent link">&para;</a></h2>

 Projects are free to choose their own styles and layout for websites, and have a range of options for actually creating the pages.
-The goal is to create and informative and useful **static** HTML website that can engage visitors, explain your project to them, and provide download links and documentation so they can use your project's applications.
+The goal is to create an informative and useful **static** HTML website that can engage visitors, explain your project to them, and provide download links and documentation so they can use your project's applications.

 ### JavaScript issues

-Many TLP sites use JavaScript to provide functions ranging from menu navigation to animations or image galleries.
+Many TLP sites use JavaScript (JS) to provide functions ranging from menu navigation to animations and image galleries.
 While JS can enhance the site experience for most visitors, it can pose problems:

   1. **Visitors who have scripting languages disabled**.
 General-interest sites can have as much as 10% of their site visitors with JS disabled in their browsers; that percentage is probably lower for sites aimed at a more technical audience.
 Make sure your site provides access to the essential information it must deliver even if the visitor's browser has disabled scripting languages.
   2. **Visitors who use assistive devices to read and work with web pages**.
 A web search on "JavaScript and assistive readers" will provide helpful information on writing and deploying JS in ways that cause the fewest issues for people using assistive devices to access your project website.
 The <a href="http://www.cynthiasays.com/" target="_blank">Cynthia Says</a> site can help you check your website for compliance with accessbility guidelines, including JavaScript issues.